MightyMoud/sidekick/README.md

 - 💻 deploy any application from a dockerfile
 - ✊ Zero downtime deployment
 - 🌏 High availbility and load balancing
-- 🔒 Zero config TLS Certs
+- 🔒 Zero config SSL Certs
 - ✅ Connect domains or use sslip.io out of the box
 - 🔥 Built in integration with SOPS
 - 🛸 Escape the vendorlock forever